By CPA Global News ‑ May 21, 2020

 As the leading IP technology partner for innovative businesses and the law firms who advise them, CPA Global’s strength relies on its exceptional talent, so focussing on its team – on an individual and corporate level - is a top priority.
 Never more so than in the current global crisis.

 Perhaps the most lasting impact for businesses of the coronavirus crisis will be the enforced adoption of, or wider roll out and reliance on, technological solutions and remote working.

-To respond quickly and effectively to comply with unprecedented restrictions on how we operate, in every country we operate in, was a major undertaking for an organisation that employs over 3,000 people in 29 offices worldwide.
+To respond quickly and effectively to comply with unprecedented restrictions on how we operate, in every country we operate in, was a major undertaking for an organization that employs over 3,000 people in 29 offices worldwide.
 “The rapid shift to mass working from home has been a major challenge for every business, but we were able to make the transition quickly and seamlessly as a result of the investment in technology and working practices we have made over recent years,” says Fitzpatrick.

 Priorities changed virtually overnight, plans were amended based on a detailed scenario-planning exercise and the short-term focus changed solely to maintaining resilience - employee resilience first and customer resilience immediately thereafter.
 Once the business was secure in its new operating form, the focus moved to planning for the changed customer priorities as they emerged from the restrictions.

 However, employee resilience remains the primary concern: their wellbeing, work-life balance and financial health.
 For example, online professional development opportunities are being scaled-up, steps are being taking to allow flexibility around working times while monitoring overwork and stress.